 Should you achieve a consensus, the next step would be to have your capable lawyer carefully evaluate the proposed agreement and offer guidance regarding any advisable changes.
 Your former spouse and their lawyer can do the same.
 If both parties finalize and sign the agreement, the document will be legally binding for you and your former spouse.

 When you are considering mediation as a means of resolving one or more matters arising from divorce proceedings, it is vital that you first speak with a knowledgeable lawyer.
-Paul Riley, a Kawartha Lakes mediation lawyer with a wealth of experience in these matters, could provide the answers and insights you seek.
+Our Kawartha Lakes mediation lawyers could provide the answers and insights you seek.

-Call now to discuss your mediation questions with a dedicated lawyer.
+Call now to discuss your mediation questions with one of our dedicated lawyers.

 Now you can have your Consultation with Paul Riley any time from the comfort of your own home.
 With video calls from Zoom, your Team at The Riley Divorce & Family Law Firm can meet with you virtually, and learn about your case.
 All you need is a smartphone, tablet, laptop, or desktop with a built-in camera and microphone.